cixel/charmcityjs-apr2019/presentation.md

 ^ Now you might imagine that the implementation details differ a bit from language to language and it's up to each language team to fill up our own toolboxes with different ways to see what we need to see and do what we need to do

-^ I'm going to talk about one of these tools in our toolbox, Proxy
+^ I'm going to talk about one of my favorite tools, Proxy

 ---